 You’ve been planning this vacation for months, maybe even years, and just before you leave, your child spikes a fever.
 Or maybe your company decided to transfer you to the new West Coast office.
 Or more likely, you’ve been keeping an eye on a threatening storm, or a disappointing snowfall in the Rockies, and it’s starting to look like your plans will be affected.

 Fortunately for you, Ski Trip Preserver vacation rental travel insurance can reimburse you for the covered nonrefundable deposits and other costs you’ve incurred.

 We understand that vacation travel is invested with hopes and dreams, as well as funds.
 When the unexpected happens, we want you to recover your investment along with the ability to plan again.

 Please Select your state of residence from the list below to download your full policy

 - Up to $100,000 reimbursement for rental costs

 - $200 per day ($750 maximum) for expenses related to trip delay such as hotel accommodations

 - $200 per day for Baggage Delay ($1000 maximum)

 - Up to $1250 for Loss, Theft or Damage to Baggage (including Sporting Equipment)

-Ski Trip Preserver covers trip cancellation or interruption due to:
+Ski Trip Preserver covers season pass cancellation or interruption due to: